Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 By right-clicking it and selecting "Export Scripts" you'll be able to specify a folder to save the scripts to.
 Make sure to use a different folder for each level you export scripts for to avoid confusion and overriding files with the same name.
 While these files have a `.gqs` extension, they are just text files, and can be opened in any text editor.
-For Notepad++, a [user-defined language file](./GreatQuestScript.xml) has been included to allow for colored syntax-highlighting of these files.

-TODO: Actually include the Notepad++ file, and maybe link to instructions on how to install it?
+For Notepad++, it is recommended to set the language of these files to PowerShell, as its syntax highlighting works well.

 When it's time to import your modified script back into the game, you can right-click `scriptdata` again, but this time select "Import Scripts" instead.
 This method of importing scripts should only be used for development/testing purposes, since [mods must follow this guide instead](modding-guide.md).